 With this method, you can be sure to get a smooth, full-bodied coffee with a balanced sweetness and acidity.

-What I also love with this method is that it doesn’t leave a bitter or sour aftertaste in my mouth.
+What I also love about this method is that it doesn’t leave a bitter or sour aftertaste in my mouth.

 A crucial thing to try to achieve in your coffee experience is to not only focus on getting the right taste on your lips.